Combined Assurance

 ---|---|---|

-Option 1 – Shared Org structure with Risk, Compliance and Audit sharing the same Units | Risk Management (RM) risks, Compliance risks and Audit risks can be linked to Group Risks (Strategic) for reporting purposes | Cannot have separate permissions for RM risks, Compliance risks and Audit risks as they all share the same unit |
+Option 1 – Shared Org structure with Risk, Compliance and Audit sharing the same Units | Risk Management (RM) risks, Compliance risks, and Audit risks can be linked to Group Risks (Strategic) for reporting purposes | Cannot have separate permissions for RM risks, Compliance risks, and Audit risks as they all share the same unit |

-Requires Classification filter on Standard, Global and Flat risk registers | ||
+Requires Classification filter on Standard, Global, and Flat risk registers | ||

-Requires Classification filter on Power BI dashboards to separate Risk, Compliance and Audit risks | ||
+Requires Classification filter on Power BI dashboards to separate Risk, Compliance, and Audit risks | ||

-Risk registers will become very busy / confusing | ||
+Risk registers will become very busy/confusing | ||

 Option 2 – Shared Org structure with sub-units for Risk, Compliance and Audit | Compliance and Audit risks (operational) can be linked to RM risks (business) which in turn can be linked to Group risks (Strategic) for reporting purposes | Requires complex permissions setup (since the default permission is inherited from the Parent Unit) |

-Single common Org structure – Risk Management (RM), Compliance and Audit will have their own risk registers in their own Units within a common Org structure | Requires Classification filter on Global and Flat risk registers | |
+Single common Org structure – RM, Compliance, and Audit will have their own risk registers in their own Units within a common Org structure | Requires Classification filter on Global and Flat risk registers | |

-Requires Classification filter on Power BI dashboards to separate Risk, Compliance and Audit risks | ||
+Requires Classification filter on Power BI dashboards to separate Risk, Compliance, and Audit risks | ||

-If RM copy their unit structure from one year to the next (which is common in the public sector), it will affect Compliance and Audit.
-Compliance and Audit will need to re-apply all processes to their newly created Units.
-It will also leave open audits spread across the 2023/2024 and 2024/2025 Org structure.
-This could become very confusing. | ||
+If RM copies their unit structure from one year to the next, it will affect Compliance and Audit.
+Compliance and Audit will need to re-apply all processes to their newly created Units, leading to confusion. | ||

-Option 3 – Separate Org structure for Risk, Compliance and Audit | An overarching Parent Company Unit must be created with sub-unit structure (universe) for Risk, Compliance and Audit | Risk, Compliance and Audit will need to maintain a separate Org structure within their own Universe. |
+Option 3 – Separate Org structure for Risk, Compliance and Audit | An overarching Parent Company Unit must be created with a sub-unit structure (universe) for Risk, Compliance, and Audit | Risk, Compliance, and Audit will need to maintain separate Org structures within their own Universes. |

-Audit risks (operational) can be linked to RM risks (business) which in turn can be linked to Group risks (Strategic) for reporting purposes | The Org structure in each Universe will not be aligned, however a custom field on the Unit, can be used to group Units across the different Universes for reporting purposes. | |
+Audit risks (operational) can be linked to RM risks (business), which in turn can be linked to Group risks (Strategic) for reporting purposes | The Org structure in each Universe will not be aligned.
+However, a custom field on the Unit can be used to group Units across Universes for reporting purposes. | |

-Audit will still be able to audit the risks in the RM unit structure and Compliance unit structure (Audit will however need to be given RM / Compliance unit permissions) | ||
+Audit can still audit the risks in the RM and Compliance unit structures (Audit will, however, need RM/Compliance unit permissions) | ||

-Risk Management (RM), Compliance and Audit will have their own risk registers in their own Units (i.e. within their own Universes) | ||
+RM, Compliance, and Audit will have their own risk registers in their own Units (i.e., within their own Universes) | ||

-Risk, Audit and Compliance permissions will be simplified by Units being under separate Universes | ||
+Permissions for Risk, Audit, and Compliance will be simplified as Units are under separate Universes | ||

-Risk Management copying the Org structure from one year to the next will not affect Audit or Compliance |
+RM copying the Org structure from one year to the next will not affect Audit or Compliance |

 NB: For all options, an overarching Parent Company Unit must be created as the top node in the Org structure to enable global / flat register functionality.
 The same applies to Processes, where a Parent Process node must be created as the top node in the Process structure to enable global / flat process register functionality.